hyuldashev/telegram_bot/README.md

         from github: open github,select the project which you want to download, in the upper corner there is a button  clone or download, click on it and write the name of the folder where you want to save How to run the bot:
+        you need to create a new .bat file and in this file you need to write

+        call %~dp0'the name of folder'\venv\Scripts\activate

+        cd  %~dp0'the name of folder'

+        set TOKEN='your token'

+        python bot_telegram.py    ''bot_telegram.py' has in code'

+        pause